 Admission fee: 6 euros for adults, 3 euros concession

 If you are looking for a stereotypical sandy beach, then you are in for a disappointment.
-However, personally I quite like the slabs of beige yellow rock that surrounded the northernmost tip of the Sirmione peninsular.
-Although the waters seemed a little rough for swimming, and that there was frequent sea traffic, there were plenty of space around the smooth, white rocks for you to lay down and enjoy the Sun.
+However, personally, I quite like the slabs of beige-yellow rock that surrounded the northernmost tip of the Sirmione peninsula.
+Although the waters seemed a little rough for swimming, and that there was frequent sea traffic, there was plenty of space around the smooth, white rocks for you to lay down and enjoy the Sun.
 They also make for a spectacular photo composition as well!

 You can only success the area from the east side of the island via several points, so if you want to walk all the way around, you would have to walk all the way back to get out!

 You can take the bus or a combination of train and bus from Verona to Sirmione.
 The bus is the most direct route.

 Go to the bus station at Porto Nuova, buy the ticket at the office inside for 5 euros.
 It’s the Ln 026 to Brescia at C6 station outside.This entry was posted in Europe